sindresorhus/Defaults/readme.md

 ##### Using `get`, `set`

-For other types you will have to assign it like this.
+For other types, you will have to assign it like this.

 ```swift
 enum mime: String, Defaults.Serializable {